Hatha Yoga in Bristol

 Raja Yoga is a comprehensive method that emphasizes meditation, while encompassing the whole of Yoga.
 It directly deals with the encountering and transcending thoughts of the mind.

 Omkari Yoga classes generally involve warming up with a sun salutations, 'Surya Namaskar', a gentle aerobic exercise to get you going.
-You’ll then learn and practice twelve classic yoga poses, while maintaining full yogic breathing as you enter and leave each position.
+You will be guided into classical yoga poses, while maintaining full yogic breathing as you enter and leave each position.
 As you advance and become more experienced, you’ll gradually be able to hold them longer - improving flexibility and strength.
 Each class will then end with some relaxation techniques in the form of deep breathing and guided relaxation exercise and sanskrit chanting.

 The 12 Basic Poses or asanas are much more than just stretching.
 They open the energy channels, chakras and psychic centers of the body while increasing flexibility of the spine, strengthening bones and stimulates the circulatory and immune systems.
 Along with proper breathing or pranayama, asanas also calm the mind and reduce stress.
 With regular practice one can ensure overall physical and mental health and the possible prevention of diseases such as diabetes, hypertension and arthritis.
 In time, performing the poses slowly and consciously, becomes a mental exercise in concentration and meditation.